sterrym/railsready/README.md

 ###What this gives you:
   * Homebrew (OSX only)
-  * Ruby 1.9.3 latest patch level (installed to /usr/local/bin/ruby) or RVM running 1.9.3 latest patch level
+  * Ruby version 1.9.3 or 2.0.0 (installed to /usr/local/bin/ruby) or RVM
   * Imagemagick
   * libs needed to run Rails (sqlite, mysql, etc)
   * Bundler, Passenger, and Rails gems